MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-external-table.md

 [!INCLUDE [intro](../../includes/functions-bindings-intro.md)]

-## API Connections
+## API connections

-Table bindings leverage external API connections to authenticate with 3rd party SaaS providers.
+Table bindings leverage external API connections to authenticate with third-party SaaS providers.

-When assigning a binding you can either create a new API connection or use an existing API connection within the same resource group
+When assigning a binding you can either create a new API connection or use an existing API connection within the same resource group.

 ### Available API connections (tables)